plugwise/python-plugwise/README.md

 # Plugwise python module

 This module is the backend for the [`plugwise` component](https://github.com/home-assistant/core/tree/dev/homeassistant/components/plugwise) which we maintain in Home Assistant Core.
-Alpha and beta version first undergo testing through our [`plugwise-beta` component]((https://github.com/plugwise/plugwise-beta)) available through HACS and a group of test users.
+Alpha and beta versions can be installed using HACS as a custom repository.

 Our main usage for this module is supporting [Home Assistant](https://www.home-assistant.io) / [home-assistant](http://github.com/home-assistant/core/)